-BuMa 20A 3 Units Lecture: 3 hours Prerequisites: None
+Lecture: 1 hour Prerequisites: None

-BuMa 20B 3 Units Lecture: 3 hours Prerequisites: None

-INTRODUCTION TO BUSINESS
+Lecture: 3 hours Prerequisites: None INTRODUCTION TO BUSINESS

 Study of the formation, structure, functions, objectives, and ethics of contemporary American business enterprises.
 Significance of the small business organization and the role of large business organizations, and practices for the development of managerial personnel.
 Recommended for candidates for the Associate in Arts in Business.